 Further guidelines on independent travel, including restrictions and prohibited areas, are specific to each site and will be communicated in the site-specific policies prior to the start of the CLS Program.
 Locations cited as high risk in the U.S. Department of State's Travel Advisories (see https://travel.state.gov/) are off-limits to all participants, unless specifically advised otherwise by the U.S. Department of State and American Councils.
-Unauthorized travel may result in the immediate termination of the CLS award (see Sections 27 and 28).
+Unauthorized travel may result in the immediate termination of the CLS award (see Sections 34 and 35).

-15. Pre-Departure Information - Finalists are required to read all pre-departure materials provided and participate in all required webinars, orientation sessions and meetings before the beginning of the CLS

-Program.
-Any questions regarding the materials or the CLS Program should be directed to CLS Program staff.

-- 16. Orientation Pre-program orientations will be conducted virtually.
+- 19. Pre-Departure Information Finalists are required to read all pre-departure materials provided and participate in all required webinars, orientation sessions and meetings before the beginning of the CLS Program.
+Any questions regarding the materials or the CLS Program should be directed to CLS Program staff. - 20.
+Orientation Pre-program orientations will be conducted virtually.
 Participants are required to complete all pre-program orientation assignments and sessions.
+Failure to complete orientation assignments and sessions may result in termination of the CLS award.
 Participants are required to attend all arrival and in-country orientation sessions.
-Specific dates and further information about the orientations will be shared at a later date. - 17.
-Living Arrangements Participants are required to live in CLS Program-provided housing, which in 2022 may consist of hotel rooms, dormitory rooms, or apartments.
+Specific dates and further information about the orientations will be shared at a later date. - 21.
+Living Arrangements Participants are required to live in CLS Program-provided housing, which in 2023 may consist of host families, or group housing (hotel rooms, dormitory rooms, or apartments) with roommates or flat mates drawn from the host community or fellow CLS participants.

-There is no uniform overseas living experience, and participant experiences may vary significantly in different CLS host locations.
 The CLS Program does not discriminate on the basis of race, disability, religion, gender, or ethnic origin with respect to participants, host families, or roommates drawn from the host community.